 Effective since July 1, 2022

-The Economic Displacement Relocation Assistance, or EDRA, ordinance applies to notices of housing cost increase issued on or after July 1 of 2022.
+SMC 22.12 known as Economic Displacement Relocation Assistance (EDRA) ordinance applies to notices of housing cost increase issued on or after July 1 of 2022.
 The increase must equal or exceed 10% by itself or when combined with other increases in the 12 month period before the new increase takes effect.

 Landlords are required to attach an EDRA notice whenever housing costs are increased by 10%+ within a 12 month period.
 All housing cost increases in Seattle require 180 days advance notice.